TryGhost/Ghost-CLI/README.md

 We aren't able to provide support in GitHub, but we do keep track of common issues with the `known-issue` label and regularly update documentation & error messages to be clearer.

-The documentation for Ghost-CLI can be found at https://docs.ghost.org and includes an extensive [troubleshooting section](https://docs.ghost.org/docs/troubleshooting).
+The documentation for Ghost-CLI can be found at https://docs.ghost.org/api/ghost-cli/.
 Community support can be found in our [forum](https://forum.ghost.org).

 ## Developer Setup (for contributing)